 Step 9.
 Do year-end payroll tax reports.
 You’ll need to send out year-end federal forms W-2 (for employees) and 1099 (for contractors) by Jan.
 31 of the year following the one for which you’re reporting.
 You’ll also submit your copies and a Verified Summary of Payments Report (VSP) by Feb.
 15 with the Iowa Department of Revenue.

-Iowa state taxes run 0.33% to 8.53%.
+Iowa payroll taxes run from 4.4% to 6.0% for tax year 2023.
 Iowa has a reciprocity agreement with Illinois, which means that if you’re paying an employee who lives in Illinois while your business is based in Iowa, you’ll need to calculate taxes based on their residence—and vice versa.
-The unemployment insurance taxes are 0% to 7.5%.
+The unemployment insurance taxes are 0% to 7%, with a taxable wage base of $36,100.
+In 2024, the wage base increases to $38,200.

 State Income Taxes